Nubia: Roman period

 According to Welsby, after the Romans assumed control of Egypt, they negotiated with the Kushites at Philae and drew the southern border of Roman Egypt at Aswan.
 Theodore Mommsen and Welsby state the Kingdom of Kush became a client Kingdom, which was similar to the situation under Ptolemaic rule of Egypt.
 Kushite ambition and excessive Roman taxation are two theories for a revolt supported by Kushite armies.
 The ancient historians, Strabo and Pliny, give accounts of the conflict with Roman Egypt.

-Strabo describes a war with the Romans in first-century BC.
+Strabo describes a war with the Romans in the first century BC.
 He stated that the Kushites "sacked Aswan with an army of 30,000 men and destroyed imperial statues...at Philae."
-A "fine over-life-size bronze head of the emperor Augustus" was found buried in Meroe in front of a temple.
+A "fine over-life-size bronze head of the emperor Augustus" was found buried in Meroë in front of a temple.
 After the initial victories of Kandake (or "Candace") Amanirenas against Roman Egypt, the Kushites were defeated and Napata was sacked.
-Napata's fall was not a crippling blow to the Kushites and did not frighten Candace enough to prevent her from again engaging in combat with the Roman military.
+Napata's fall was not a crippling blow to the Kushites and did not frighten Amanirenas enough to prevent her from again engaging in combat with the Roman military.
 In 22 BC, a large Kushite force moved northward with the intention of attacking Qasr Ibrim.

 Alerted to the advance, Petronius again marched south and managed to reach Qasr Ibrim and bolster its defences before the invading Kushites arrived.
-Welsby states after a Kushite attack on Primis (Qasr Ibrim), the Kushites sent ambassadors to negotiate a peace settlement with Petronius, which succeeded on favourable terms.
-Trade between the two nations increased and the Roman Egyptian border being extended to "Hiera Sykaminos (Maharraqa)."
+Welsby states that after a Kushite attack on Primis (Qasr Ibrim), the Kushites sent ambassadors to negotiate a peace settlement with Petronius, which succeeded on favourable terms.
+Trade between the two nations increased and the Roman-Egyptian border was extended to "Hiera Sykaminos (Maharraqa)."
 This arrangement "guaranteed peace for most of the next 300 years" and there is "no definite evidence of further clashes."